Georgi-Ilchev/SoftUni-Exercises/C#/C#-WEB/C#Web-Basics/CSharp-Web-Server-main/README.md

 24. Add functionality for extracting model data via reflection and replacing it in the HTML
 25. Add functionality for storing and retrieving HTTP cookies
 26. Add functionality for storing HTTP session
-27. Add global exception handling
+27. Add global exception handling and  log all requests and responses in the console
+28. Use session to store current authenticated user ID and write helper methods for authentication

 Tasks:
 - Views and HTML